 If you’re looking to raise bobwhites for the purpose of eggs it’s really best to establish your flock in the late summer or early fall.
 This way you can expect your females to begin egg production the following spring.

 It takes 16 weeks for Bobwhites to reach maturity and almost 24 weeks for the females to begin laying eggs.

 Its unlikely spring chicks will begin producing eggs that first season, keep in mind this doesn’t always hold true, some will begin laying if they were hatched early in the spring.

 One female will lay about 100 eggs their first season, this isn’t fantastic compared to the coturnix who lay almost double.

-For this reason I really only raise my bobwhite for meat and some are released to help increase population.
+For this reason I raise my bobwhite quail for meat and some are released to nature, helping increase population.

-That’s right the females decide who they will pair off with and sometimes they’ll choose up to three different males per season.
+That’s right the females decide who they will pair off with and sometimes they’ll select up to three different males per season.

-This is a new nest that was made inside one of the shelters.
-If this nest hatches successfully the female may choose to raise the off spring by herself or with her mate.
+If the quail hatch this egg nest, the female may choose to raise the off spring by herself or with her mate.